 Remove sofa stains with shaving foam

-If your sofa is looking a little worse-for-wear, try dabbing a little shaving foam on any stains, leave it to settle, then blot it away to remove the shaving foam – and the stain!
+If your sofa is looking a little worse-for-wear and you don't have any upholstery cleanerto hand, try dabbing a little shaving foam on any stains, leave it to settle, then blot it away to remove the shaving foam – and the stain!

 How to clean your remote